Modern day Bayt Ras stands on the ruins of ancient

 Scientific Research Center (CNRS), and the Italian National Institute for

-Environmental Protection and Research (ISPRA) to begin field work in April 2017.
+Environmental Protection and Research (ISPRA) to begin fieldwork in April

-first step was a series of architectural, archaeological, and epigraphic
+The first step was a series of architectural,

 cleaning and more substantial interventions.
 The materials used were carefully

 selected according to the conditions inside the tomb to mitigate any potential

 Security is vital to the long-term survival of any site, but

 particularly for a previously undiscovered site like this tomb in Bayt Ras.